Quantum supersymmetric pairs and $\imath$Schur duality of type AIII: Introduction

-In order to achieve the first goal, we are led to consider $\U$ associated to different Dynkin diagrams, since the definition of $\Ui$ involves braid group operator associated to all simple roots in $I_\bu$.
-The construction will be greatly simplified if we assume that $I_\bu$ consists of even simple roots only, which is still new.
+In order to achieve the first goal, we find it necessary to examine $\U$ associated with various Dynkin diagrams, as the definition of $\Ui$ incorporates braid group operators linked to all simple roots in $I_\bu$.
+The construction will be greatly simplified if we assume that $I_\bu$ consists of even simple roots only.
+It is worth noting that even with this assumption, the results presented in this work encompass many new cases.

-Our next goal is to establish a Schur duality between $\Ui$ and the Hecke algebra of type B acting on the tensor module of the natural representation of $\U$, which generalizes the $\imath$Schur dualities in \cite{BW18a,BWW18,SW21}.
+Our subsequent objective is to establish a Schur duality between $\Ui$ and the Hecke algebra of type B, which acts on the tensor module of the natural representation of $\U$.
+This Schur duality generalizes the $\imath$Schur dualities found in \cite{BW18a,BWW18,SW23}.

 Our third goal is to construct the quasi $K$-matrix $\up$ associated to $(\U,\Ui)$ generalizing the conceptual reformulation in \cite{WZ22}; also cf. \cite{BW18a,BK19}.
 The quasi $K$-matrix plays a fundamental role for a quantum supersymmetric pair as the quasi $R$-matrix for a quantum supergroup; cf. \cite{KT91}.
+Under some assumptions on the parameters, we use the quasi $K$-matrix to construct a bar involution on $\Ui$ following \cite{Ko22}.

-Our last goal is to construct a $K$-matrix $\mathcal T$ following \cite{BW18a}.
+Our last goal is to construct a $K$-matrix $\mathcal T$ following \cite{BW18b}.
 Moreover, after imposing special parameters so that the $\imath$Schur duality holds, we can show that $\mathcal T$ realizes the $H_0$-action on the tensor module of the fundamental representations of $\U$.
 This gives us a conceptual explanation on the commutativity between the $H_0$-actions and the actions of $\Ui$.